'The Quiet Place' explores heritage and identity, using the temporality of place and memory to piece together a fractured and incomplete narrative.

 Home, Brighton, 2020.
 Inkjet print on Non-Woven Wallpaper, 39.4 x 55.7 inches.

 I awoke to the sound of voices, a fractious encounter taking place in the hallway.
 For a while, I stood by the bedroom door, trying to listen to the argument that ensued.
 I opened the door and walked down the very long, family picture wall of fame to the quarrel taking place at the front door.
 My grandparents stood at the doorway with my father standing outside.
-My nan tried to usure me back into the bedroom but I wanted to know why everyone was shouting and why my dad seemed to be leaving.
+My nan tried to assure me back into the bedroom but I wanted to know why everyone was shouting and why my dad seemed to be leaving.
 After all, I very rarely saw him and he was my idol.

 It was August, I remember because my dad and I had been shopping that day for my nanna’s present.
 A necklace, that later when she had died, I retrieved from her jewelry box and keep to this day.